General Post Office: Dissolution

-Under the Post Office Act 1969, the assets of the Post Office were transferred from a government department with a royal charter to a statutory corporation.
+Under the Post Office Act 1969, the assets of the GPO were transferred from a government department with a royal charter to a statutory corporation named the Post Office (the word 'General' being dropped from the name).
 Responsibility for telecommunications was given to Post Office Telecommunications, the successor of the GPO Telegraph and Telephones department, with its own separate budget and management.
-A rebranding exercise also took place, with the word 'General' being dropped from the name.
-In 1975, the familiar striped 'Post Office' lettering was introduced, which continues to be in use by Royal Mail.

 Jersey Post and Guernsey Post became independent in 1969, followed by Guernsey and Jersey Telecom in 1973.
 Isle of Man Post also commenced operation on 5 July 1973.